Upgrading Always On Availability Group Replica Instances

 Remove automatic failover on all synchronous-commit replicas

-Upgrade/update all remote server instances running asynchronous-commit secondary replicas
+Upgrade all remote secondary replica instances running asynchronous-commit secondary replicas

-Upgrade/update the all local server instances that are not currently running the primary replica
+Upgrade the all local replica secondary instances that are not currently running the primary replica

-Manually fail over the availability group to a synchronous-commit secondary replica
+Manually fail over the availability group to a local synchronous-commit secondary replica

-Upgrade/update the server instance that formerly hosted the primary replica
+Upgrade or update the local replica instance that formerly hosted the primary replica

 Configure automatic failover partners as desired